 Key aspects of diplomatic relations

 Political relations between Switzerland and Chile have become closer in recent years.
-Cooperation focuses on strengthening economic relations, scientific collaboration between Swiss and Chilean institutions, and joint efforts in the areas of climate change and water management.
-The two countries also cooperate in the area of energy with a view to increasing the proportion of renewable energies in the energy supply.
+Cooperation focuses on trade expansion, scientific collaboration between Swiss and Chilean institutions, and joint efforts in the areas of climate change and water management.
+The two countries also cooperate on energy with a view to increasing the proportion of renewables in energy supply.

-In 2018, Switzerland imported goods worth CHF 540 million from Chile, mainly precious stones and metals.
-Exports in the same period amounted to CHF 320 million, consisting mainly of pharmaceutical products, machinery and precision instruments.
-At the end of 2017, Swiss direct investment in Chile totalled CHF -1.9 billion, meaning the liabilities of Swiss parent companies to their Chilean subsidiaries or affiliates exceeded their financial claims.
-In 2017, Swiss companies employed some 18,500 people in Chile.
+In 2020, Switzerland imported goods worth CHF 790 million from Chile, comprising mainly precious stones and metals.
+In the same period Switzerland exported products to the value of just under CHF 320 million, mainly comprising pharmaceuticals, machinery and precision instruments.
+At the end of 2019, Switzerland's direct investments in Chile totalled CHF 1.8 billion.
+In 2019, Swiss companies employed some 17,800 people in Chile.

 Cooperation in education, research and innovation

-A trainee exchange agreement enables young people from Chile to acquire additional professional experience in Switzerland.
+A trainee exchange agreement enables young people from Chile to acquire additional professional experience and hone their language skills in Switzerland.

-The Swiss Polar Institute, an EPFL research entity, conducted the Antarctic Circumnavigation Expedition (ACE) in March 2017 with Chile's support and is running a number of other research projects.
+The Swiss Polar Institute, an EPFL research entity, conducted the Antarctic Circumnavigation Expedition (ACE) in March 2017 and is running a number of other research projects supported by Chile.

 Development cooperation and humanitarian aid